Aniumbott/LabStation/README.md

                 *   *Purpose: For filtering maintenance requests by status and sorting them by report date.*
             *   Fields: `assignedTechnicianId` (Ascending), `dateReported` (Descending)
                 *   *Purpose: For viewing maintenance requests assigned to a specific technician, sorted by report date.*
-            *   *(Note: Simple `orderBy("dateReported", "desc")` for all maintenance requests is covered by automatic single-field index unless combined with other filters that would necessitate a composite index.)*

         *   **`notifications` collection:**
             *   Fields: `userId` (Ascending), `createdAt` (Descending)
                 *   *Purpose: For users to view their notifications, sorted by creation time.*

         *   **`auditLogs` collection:**
-            *   *(Note: Simple `orderBy("timestamp", "desc")` for all logs is covered by automatic single-field index.)*
+            *   (Note: Simple `orderBy("timestamp", "desc")` for all logs is covered by automatic single-field index, unless combined with filters that would require a composite index.)

         *   **A Note on Index Creation Links:** If Firestore errors with "The query requires an index" and provides a link, **use that link**.
-It will pre-configure the index exactly as Firestore's query planner needs it, including the correct field order and ascending/descending options.
+It will pre-configure the index exactly as Firestore's query planner needs it.

 7.  **Run the Development Server:**
     ```bash